richsoni/richsoni-songs/freak-out-kid.md

 as the doors to the elevator closed up he flicked us a menacing grin

-the face of my friend was white as a snowman he said the kid asked if he believed in the lord he was not sure how he answered, but the kid said he should think it over again

 i ran into the kid three years later at a party 200 miles away he we talked and acted as if nothing happened